Momentum-Team-13/python-mystery-word-mintelc12/README.md

 - Create an interactive program.
 - Read from a file.
 - Choose a random value.
-- Keep track of state.
+- Keep track of state - progress of the game in the command line, the variables the user has guessed, how many guesses, etc.

 ## Details

 For this lab, you will implement a word-guessing game we call Mystery Word.
 In your game, the player plays against the computer.
 This game will run on the command-line as a text-only interactive game.

 ### Included files

 #### `mystery_word.py`

 This is a starter file.
 Delete the keyword `pass` in the `play_game` function and write your code from there.
 You do not have to change the code below the line that says `if __name__ == "__main__":`.

 Notice that you are not passing in the file name as an argument on the command line.
 You should open the file yourself in your code, using its path.

 #### `words.txt`